 - Physical inactivity

-- Having hypertension, meaning blood pressure 140/90 mmHg or higher or receiving therapy for hypertension
+- Having high blood pressure (hypertension), meaning blood pressure 140/90 mmHg or higher or receiving therapy for hypertension

 - History of cardiovascular disease